rmclarklab/Tetur_eQTL/README.md

 Aside from the genotype data, we need to generate gene expression data for association analysis between them.
 Here, we still use the RNA-seq alignment file in BAM format for quantify gene expression.
 Using htseq-count to count expression on gene-basis.

+## Update GFF3 file for the reference genome
+To integrate all annotated genes in the current reference genome, we provided a newer version of GFF3 annotation file for the working reference genome.

+In this step, we prepared the standard VCF file.
+SNPs in VCF file are used as diagnosable signal for the genotype call of RNA-seq of each RIL isogenic pools.

 ## Association analysis between genotype and gene expression.
 We used MatrixeQTL for the association analysis between genotype and gene expression.